 music notation – a method of writing or visually representing music, using a variety of symbols that represent notes as well as the duration, loudness, and other factors that affect the notes.
 Also called musical notation.

 music note – (1) A symbol used in musical notation to represent the relative duration and pitch of a sound.
-(2) The pitch of a musical tone.
+(2) A single musical sound at a specific pitch (frequency).
+Also called a tone.
 See chart showing notes and their frequencies, as well as the corresponding MIDI note number.

 Music Recording Studio Security Program (MRSSP) – a program jointly developed by operational and technical specialists within the recording industry and administered by the CDSA to establish music recording studio security (MRSS), a set of security controls to measure the effectiveness of recording studios or individuals involved in the recording studio process in securing and protecting physical and digital media.
 The program focuses on the access to and handling of such media to mitigate the risk and reduce the impact of copyright infringement resulting from leaked content.
 An organization or individual can be certified if it passes the required criteria of CDSA auditors.

 music scoring – composing music used in a movie, television program, or play.

 music stand – a pedestal with a rack or frame, usually made of wood or metal, used to hold sheet music in position for reading by a musician.

 music technology – using technology, such as tools, machines, computers, and software, in the creation, performance, composition, recording, and playback of music.

 music theorist – a person who studies music theory.

 music theory – the field of study dealing with the concepts and mechanics of music and how music works.
 Music theory analyzes and presents the elements of music, such as rhythm, harmony, melody, structure, form, and texture.
 Some theorists study the patterns inherent in the techniques used by various composers.